K-Scorpio/scorpiosec/content/en/posts/post7.md

 * Man-in-the-Middle Attacks: Attackers might intercept communication between the PXE server and client machines, allowing them to manipulate or eavesdrop on the installation process.

 * DHCP Spoofing: If an attacker successfully spoofs the DHCP responses, they could redirect PXE clients to a rogue PXE server, leading to unauthorized OS installations or potential exploitation.

+> If you want to read about a real world PXE vulnerability, check [CVE-2020-3284](https://nvd.nist.gov/vuln/detail/CVE-2020-3284)

 ### Countermeasures